Working with Icons and Images

 A minimal SVG icon file:

 The naming notation used for PNG icons (see below) is still relevant.
-However, the

 @2x version of an SVG icon should still provide the same base size.
 The icon graphics of such an icon can be expressed in more details via double precision.
 If the icon graphics are simple enough so that it renders perfectly in every scale, then the